eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 ### Receiving Commands (authenticated Device)

-An authenticated device MUST use the following topic filter to subscribe to commands:
+An authenticated device MUST use the topic filter `command///req/#` to subscribe to commands.

-* `command///req/#`

 {{% note title="Deprecation" %}}
 Previous versions of Hono required authenticated devices to use `command/+/+/req/#` for subscribing to commands.